As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

 Shipping: Most stores ship globally but can vary, so do check before purchase.
 Also, look out for those items shipped plastic free.

-Alongside Etsy's mainstay craft goods, you can now find many high-quality thrift stores appealing to all sorts of tastes.
+Alongside Etsy's mainstay craft goods, you can now find many high-quality thrift shops appealing to all sorts of tastes.

 Etsy is often the place to go for smaller boutiques or one-person enterprises, turning secondhand items into unique thrifting finds.
-As such, you'll find a plethora of unique vintage clothing and specialist thrift retailers for men and women.
+As such, you'll find a plethora of unique vintage treasures and specialist online thrift stores for men and women.

 Even better, Etsy offsets its carbon emissions for every single order made.
-You'll also find many of Etsy's shops championing sustainable packaging to up the eco-cred of each thrift shop purchase.
+You'll also find many of Etsy's shops championing sustainable packaging to up the eco-cred of each purchase.